fpga-open-speech-tools/docs/getting_started/getting_started_model_configuration.md

 ]
 ```

-- `name`: Name of the custom device
+- `name`: Name of the custom device.
+This must match the name of the register signal in the Simulink model.
 - `registers`: A node that contains the list of registers for the custom design
 - `dataType`: A node that describes the register data type
 	- `fractionLength`: The number of fractional bits in the data word